If you're on the lookout for love this Valentine's Day, you might enrich your life by also keeping your options open for a new job opportunity.

-A recent study published in The Independent found a quarter of UK professionals are unhappy with their work—life balance, with 38% of Londoners considering themselves ‘workaholics’.
+A study published in The Independent found a quarter of UK professionals are unhappy with their work—life balance, with 38% of Londoners considering themselves ‘workaholics’.
 That makes it worth looking for employers who promote work-life balance with opportunities for flexible hours or telecommuting.

 Rekindle your career romance

 The honeymoon phase of coupledom doesn’t last forever but couples who try new things together can keep the spark alive.
 If you’re in a rut with your current job, the solution may not be to move on, but rather to shake up the routine.

 Research by the State University of New York found new experiences can activate our brain’s reward system, flooding it with the feel-good chemical dopamine.
 With this in mind, raise your hand to take on challenging assignments, attend training and development courses, or even mentor junior staff.
 It could rekindle passion for your job.